 The one way valves shown below are often used to remove bats from attic areas.
 These valves are placed as we seal up areas of the home that bats are using.
 They normally are left in place for a week or more depending on the severity of the problem.
 After that, all remaining entry points are sealed once we’re sure that the bats have safely made their way out.
-Bat work is regulated by the season.
+Bat Removal is regulated by the season.
 If you feel that you may be having an issue be sure to call us immediately!

 Once the animals are removed from your structure we can help keep them out!
 Animals leave a mess behind.
 Feces and odors from their presence can draw more wildlife to the area.
 Although we ensure that the animals we remove will not make it back to your property, the point of entry will be there for the next animal unless it is properly sealed.
 Cleaning up the mess and properly sealing entry points is essential to keep your structure pest free in the future.
 We use quality materials and our unique animal exclusion techniques to animal-proof your structure and seal out future problems.